 At 10:45pm on Thursday the night before I had to turn in my Thesis, I thought about weeks of stress, and three nights of no sleep possibly going to waste when Final Cut Pro X stopped working.
 It was at that moment I understood the saying, “life is what happens to you when you least expect it.”
 I started scrubbing the tub, and then went to washing dishes because I needed something to distract me from my current situation—but it didn’t.
-I hadn’t started to write my reflection so I pour myself a glass of Pinto Grigio and decided to write.
+I hadn’t started to write my reflection so I poured myself a glass of Pinto Grigio and decided to write.

 What I Hoped to Learn/Do

-I was in the process of going natural and not yet full embraced it, which brought the curiosity of understanding how other black went about loving their natural hair.
+I was in the process of going natural and not yet full embraced it, which brought the curiosity of understanding how other black people (women and men) went about loving their natural hair.
 I knew the discourse of black women and acceptance of natural hair was not a new topic.
-Since slavery and currently black beauty has been overlooked or altered to emulate Eurocentric beauty.
+Since slavery, including today, black beauty has been overlooked or altered to emulate Eurocentric beauty.
 According to author Michele Wallace,

-The black woman had not failed to be aware of America’s standard of beauty nor the fact that she was not included in it; television and motion pictures had made this information very available to her.
+“The black woman had not failed to be aware of America’s standard of beauty nor the fact that she was not included in it; television and motion pictures had made this information very available to her.
 She watched as America expanded its ideal to include Irish, Italian, Jewish, even Oriental [sic] and Indian women.
-America had room among its beauty contestants for buxom Mae West, the bug eyes of Bette Davis, the masculinity of Joan Crawford, but the black woman was only allowed entry if her hair was straight, her skin light, and her features European; in other words, if she was as nearly indistinguishable from a white woman as possible.
+America had room among its beauty contestants for buxom Mae West, the bug eyes of Bette Davis, the masculinity of Joan Crawford, but the black woman was only allowed entry if her hair was straight, her skin light, and her features European; in other words, if she was as nearly indistinguishable from a white woman as possible.”
 (1979, 157–8)

-Looking around the academy setting, I noticed women who have embraced their natural hair and are content with it.
+During my time as an academic, I noticed many women who have embraced their natural hair and are content with it.
 I was curious to know how they rejected white images of hair, and redefined what beautiful hair means.
-I created a list of questions that would help me answer this question.
-Found some amazing women who were willing to sit down and share their hair stories with me.
+I created a list of my own questions that would help me answer this one.
+I found some amazing women who were willing to sit down and share their hair stories with me.
 As they told me their stories, I began to realize that my research wasn’t just about black women and natural hair, but unearthing self-love when society constantly teaches women to fix their appearance to comply with beauty standards.
-Instead I realized that as a black woman I am always fixing apart of my body to fit the categories of what is consider beautiful.
+Instead I realized that, as a black woman, I am always fixing apart of my body to fit the categories of what is consider beautiful.

 Aside from answering my research question, I was looking forward to telling my friends, “I made a documentary as my thesis.”
 I could finally call myself a filmmaker.
 At the moment the idea seemed vast.
 I was excited about learning something different.
 I wasn’t aware of documentary as a form of professional writing and I wanted to learn more about it and it’s relationship to writing.
 I started to work with Final Cut Pro X in Advance Multimedia Writing and wanted to learn more about the editing software.
 Multimedia Writing introduced me to video making, but left me thirsty for more.
 I didn’t know what I was thirsty for, but I knew this couldn’t be the end of filmmaking for me.